brennanbrown/journalbar/_posts/2021-03-19-tracking-nutrition.md

 And the only reason I did it was to get the achievements for it.
 I guess gamification really works on me!
 That's why I used 750words so much until I ran out of badges to achieve.
 Who knows, maybe I'll even try Habitica again, but there's so much overlap with what I already do with Beeminder that I don't really see the point.

+And in failure news, I finally derailed myself on **/journalbar** because I missed a week a month ago, better late than never!
+I also restarted **/weight-check** since I was doing so badly on it before, but I got a new scale and now I'm logging daily!

 That's about it for this week.
 Oh, also fun fact: I ran `cat * | wc -w` in the `_posts` folder on journalkim, and it turns out that I've written 33,000 words so far in this Beejournal, which is around the length of half a novel!
 Is that worryingly fanatical?
 Probably.